supermarsx/autogithubpullmerge/docs/usage_summary.md

 ```

 The default preset uses `VCPKG_ROOT` to locate vcpkg.
 On Windows the build
+script locates `vswhere.exe` (falling back to the standard Visual Studio
-script calls `vswhere` and `VsDevCmd.bat` so `cl.exe` is available without
+Installer directory if needed) and invokes `VsDevCmd.bat` so `cl.exe` is
-launching a dedicated developer shell.
-To use a custom vcpkg installation,
+available without launching a dedicated developer shell.
+To use a custom vcpkg
-create or edit `CMakeUserPresets.json` or export `VCPKG_ROOT` and add it to
+installation, create or edit `CMakeUserPresets.json` or export `VCPKG_ROOT` and
-your `PATH`.
+add it to your `PATH`.